yellowstonegames/SquidLib/README.md

   -   Set size of the cell, number of cells in the grid, and Font to be used
     -   Font is dynamically resized to fit optimally within the cell
 -   Font size and style can be changed on the fly
--   Two fonts provided as resources, one narrow, one square, for unicode line drawing to work out-of-the-box.
+-   Several fonts provided as resources, one narrow, one square, for unicode line drawing to work out-of-the-box
 -   Multiple grids of different configurations can be used simultaneously in the same display
 -   Multiple grids of different configurations can be overlayed allowing for transparency effects
   -   A convenience class, SquidLayers provides foreground and background setting with this
   -   SquidLayers also allows background brightness changes (such as from torchlight) with just an int argument
     -   This works by keeping a partly-transparent layer of black or white for darkening or lightening
 -   Basic Swing animation support
+-   More robust libGDX animation support, with much better performance than Swing animations

 ###Highly Flexible
 -   Can create multiple overlapping layers
   -   Basic foreground & background color differences per cell
+    -  Using a partially-transparent, full-cell tile in an overlay can change the colors below it
   -   Multiple layers can be used to have multiple characters in a single cell
   -   Multiple different sized layers can be used for sub-cell effects
   -   Overlays can be used to show animation effects without disturbing the display
-  -   Overlays can be used to show potential Area of Effects or Ranges
+  -   Overlays can be used to show potential Areas of Effect or Ranges
+    -   If using libGDX, there is a tint animation that can be used to highlight an area or cell without using overlays

 ###Lots of Color
 -   SColor class extends Color and can be used as a drop-in replacement for any awt.Color needs